Important New Rights Under the Foreclosure Reduction Act

 The Foreclosure Reduction Act of 2012 requires Loan Servicers to provide 1) written acknowledgment of receipt of a loan modification application, 2) a schedule for consideration, and 3) a denial (or approval) in writing.

 CCC §2924.10 states in relevant part:

-“A mortgage servicer is required to provide a borrower written acknowledgement of receipt within five business days of receiving a completed loan modification application or any documents connected to a loan modification application.
-The initial written acknowledgement of receipt of the loan modification application must include a description of the loan modification process, including an estimate of when a decision will be made and length of time a borrower will have to consider an offer; any deadlines or expiration dates for submitting documents; and any deficiencies in the application.”
+“A mortgage servicer is required to provide a borrower written acknowledgment of receipt within five business days of receiving a completed loan modification application or any documents connected to a loan modification application.
+The initially written acknowledgment of receipt of the loan modification application must include a description of the loan modification process, including an estimate of when a decision will be made and length of time a borrower will have to consider an offer; any deadlines or expiration dates for submitting documents; and any deficiencies in the application.”

 “If a loan modification application is denied, a mortgage servicer is required to send a borrower written notice identifying the reasons for denial, including (1) timing and instructions for requesting an appeal; (2) if applicable, reasons for investor disallowance of the loan modification; (3) information related to the net present value calculation, if the denial was based on this calculation; (4) if applicable, a finding of a prior failed loan modification; and (5) a description of other foreclosure prevention alternatives for which the borrower may be eligible.
 A mortgage servicer must provide a borrower at least 30 days from the date of a written denial to appeal the denial and provide evidence that the mortgage servicer’s determination was in error.”

 Susan M. Murphy is a litigating attorney that sues the banks on behalf of homeowners, both in individual and mass-joinder cases.